DiamondLightSource/SuRVoS/docs/components/pretrained-classifier.md

 ### 3. Perform the prediction

-To preform prediction, click the **Predict** button.
+To perform prediction, click the **Predict** button.
 If required, prediction refinement can be selected also, before performing the prediction step.

+### (Optional) 4.
+Add additional training data, retrain and save a modified classifier

+If the prediction is not as expected and needs modification, it is possible to go back to the *Annotations* tab, select a label and add annotations to the data to correct areas that have been misclassified.
+Upon returning to the *Pretrained classifier* tab, if the **Predict** button is pressed a dialog box will now appear asking if you would like to append this new data to the training data and train a new classifier.
+Upon choosing 'Yes', training and prediction of a new classifier will be performed and the **Save new classifier** button at the bottom of the tab will become activated.
+Pressing this button will bring up a dialog to save this modified classifier in a new file.